 Given that Maslow’s humanistic psychology emphasized self-actualization and what is right with people, it isn’t surprising that his later transpersonal psychology explored extreme wellness or optimal well-being.
 This took the form of interest in persons who have expanded their normal sense of identity to include the transpersonal, or the underlying unity of all reality.
 (Thus the connection between transpersonal psychology and the mystical and meditative traditions of the world’s religions.)

 Let me conclude by looking at two succinct and eloquent statement of the difference between self-actualization and self-transcendence.
-The first can be found in an excellent summary of the Maslow’s later thought: “Rediscovering the Later Version of Maslow’s Hierarchy of Needs: Self-Transcendence and Opportunities for Theory, Research, and Unification” by Mark Koltko-Rivera of New York University.
-As he puts it:
+The first is from Mark Koltko-Rivera’s excellent summary of the Maslow’s later thought in: “Rediscovering the Later Version of Maslow’s Hierarchy of Needs: Self-Transcendence and Opportunities for Theory, Research, and Unification.”
+Koltko-Rivera says:

 At the level of self-actualization, the individual works to actualize the individual’s own potential [whereas] at the level of transcendence, the individual’s own needs are put aside, to a great extent, in favor of service to others …

 … the true meaning of life is to be found in the world rather than within [our own] psyche … the real aim of human existence cannot be found in what is called self-actualization.
 Human existence is essentially self-transcendence rather than self-actualization.
-Self-actualization is not a possible aim at all; for the simple reason that the more a man would strive for it, the more he would miss it.
-For only to the extent to which man commits himself to the fulfillment of his life’s meaning, to this extent he also actualizes himself.
+Self-actualization is not a possible aim at all; for the simple reason that the more a [person] man would strive for it, the more [they] would miss it.
+For only to the extent to which [people] commit [themselves] to the fulfillment of [their] life’s meaning, to this extent [they] also actualize [themselves.]
 In other words, self-actualization cannot be attained if it is made an end in itself, but only as a side-effect of self-transcendence.

 This seems to line up perfectly with what I think Maslow had in mind.